Sony WF-1000XM4 vs WF-1000XM3: which are better?

 Sony WF-1000XM4 vs WF-1000XM3: verdict

-When you look at the whole picture and what both pairs of headphones are capable of, it has to be a win for the XM4.
+Looking at the whole picture of what both pairs of headphones are capable of, it has to be a win for the XM4.
 They're smaller, more efficient, water-resistant, have longer battery life and boast more advanced features.
-Crucially, they also sound better and have improved noise cancellation.
+Crucially, they also sound better and have improved noise-cancellation.

 MORE: